mffiedler/svt-case-doc/origin/README.md

 See [extended_test.md](extended_test.md).

 There are several ways to run extended tests.
+Note that cluster-loader is only one of the extended tests.
+Our beloved cluster-loader has a [page](https://docs.openshift.com/container-platform/3.7/scaling_performance/using_cluster_loader.html) in openshift-doc.

+If you want to use extended test as a tool, instead of doing development/fixing bugs of the tool, use the released PRM is the best way.
+Otherwise, run it from the local build or src as described below.

 #### Run from released rpm
 on our master, the binary for running extended tests is already installed.
 It came with `atomic-openshift-tests` from `aos` repo: